Cluster munition: Unexploded ordnance

 M77 submunition of type fired against Lebanon in 1986.
 Each MLRS rocket has 644 M77 packed in the warhead.

 In addition, some cluster bomblets, such as the BLU-97/B used in the CBU-87, are brightly colored to increase their visibility and warn off civilians.
 However, the yellow color, coupled with their small and nonthreatening appearance, is attractive to young children who wrongly believe them to be toys.
 This problem was exacerbated in the War in Afghanistan (2001–2021), when US forces dropped humanitarian rations from airplanes with similar yellow-colored packaging as the BLU-97/B, yellow being the NATO standard colour for high explosive filler in air weapons.
 The rations packaging was later changed first to blue and then to clear in the hope of avoiding such hazardous confusion.

 As of 1993, the US military was developing new cluster bombs that it claimed could have a much lower (less than 1%) failure rate.
 Sensor-fused weapons containing a limited number of submunitions that are capable of autonomously engaging armored targets may provide a viable if costly alternative to cluster munitions that will allow multiple target engagement with one shell or bomb while avoiding the civilian deaths and injuries consistently documented from the use of cluster munitions.

-In the 1980s the Spanish firm Esperanza y Cia developed a 120 mm caliber mortar bomb that contained 21 anti-armor submunitions.
-What made the 120 mm "Espin" unique was the electrical impact fusing system which eliminated dangerous duds.
+In the 1980s the Spanish firm Esperanza y Cia developed a 120 mm mortar bomb that contained 21 anti-armor submunitions.
+The 120mm "Espin" had a unique electrical impact fusing system which eliminated dangerous duds.
 The system relied on a capacitor in each submunition that was charged by a wind generator in the nose of the projectile after being fired.
-If the electrical fuse fails to function on impact, approximately 5 minutes later the capacitor bleeds out, therefore neutralizing the submunition's electronic fuse system.
+If the electrical fuse fails to function on impact, approximately five minutes later the capacitor bleeds out, therefore neutralizing the submunition's electronic fuse system.